stevejay/react-roving-tabindex/README.md

 ## Background

-The roving tabindex is a useful accessibility refinement for a grouped set of inputs, such as a buttons toolbar.
-It is a mechanism for controlling tabbing within that group, such that:

-- the group as a whole is treated as a single tab stop, allowing the Web page as a whole to be navigated more quickly using the keyboard
-- the last selected input in the group is remembered, so when tabbing back to the group, that last selected input is the one that receives focus
+The roving tabindex is an accessibility pattern for a grouped set of inputs.
+It assists people who are using their keyboard to navigate your Web site.
+All inputs in a group get treated as a single tab stop, which speeds up keyboard navigation.
+Also, the last focused input in a group is remembered, so that it can receive focus again when the user tabs back to the group.

-The left and right (or up and down) arrow keys are used to select inputs within the group, while the Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) are used to navigate respectively to the group's first and last inputs.
+When in the group, the left and right (or up and down) arrow keys move between the inputs.
+The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move to the group's first and last inputs respectively.

-More information about implementing a roving tabindex is available [here](https://www.stefanjudis.com/today-i-learned/roving-tabindex/) and [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#Managing_focus_inside_groups).
+More information about the roving tabindex pattern is available [here](https://www.stefanjudis.com/today-i-learned/roving-tabindex/) and [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#Managing_focus_inside_groups).

 ### Implementation Considerations

-There are two main architectural choices:
+There are two main architectural choices to be made:

-- whether dynamic enabling and unenabling of the inputs in the group should be supported
+- Whether dynamic enabling and unenabling of the inputs in the group should be supported.
-- how the inputs are identified, including if they need to be direct children of the group container
+- How the inputs in a group are identified, including if they need to be direct children of the group container.

-This particular implementation of a roving tabindex opts to support dynamic enabling and unenabling, and allows inputs to be nested in subcomponents and wrapper elements.
-The former behaviour is implemented by inputs dynamically registering and unregistering themselves as appropriate, and the latter behaviour is implemented using the React Context API to allow communication between the managing group component and the nested inputs, however deeply located they are in the group's component subtree.
+This package opts to support dynamic enabling and unenabling.
+It also allows inputs to be nested as necessary within subcomponents and wrapper elements.
+It uses React Context to communicate between the managing group component and the nested inputs.

 ## Requirements

-This package has been written using the React Hooks API, so it is only usable with React version 16.8 or greater.
+This package has been written using the React Hooks API, so it is only usable with React version 16.8 onwards.

 ## Installation